 Any vegetables you have on-hand will make a great addition to this recipe.
 I often include broccoli and red bell peppers.

-Freeze tofu to make it even more firm
+Freeze tofu to make it even firmer

 One trick with this recipe is to freeze the tofu in its container ahead of time.
 Then defrost before using, because it changes the texture and makes it more firm and spongy which is great for dishes like this.